 - If we see a book written in any scientific field, surely we are aware that an author wrote it?

 - It is He Who created and provided us with the amenities for life on earth including the necessities for the time we were in our mother’s womb.

-- Did you ask yourself where I came and where I will go?
+- Did you ask yourself where I came from and where I will go?

 - Do you need something very special, scientific and not blind

 - Surely the picture could not have been created without an artist!